 Any detailed survival or self-sufficiency book will become priceless when you are forced to live on your own.
 You have to make do without the help of the modern society or the technology that governs it.
 Any information (like the ones you can find on this site) can give a person the knowledge they need to increase their family’s chances of survival.
-There are people that have a SHTF library besides their survival pantry.
+Some people have a SHTF library beside their survival pantry.
 It is a proven fact that those who have the knowledge are the ones who can succeed.
 Even literature that is not survival based can help when you are fighting boredom or when you try to stay calm and regain that sense of normality you used to feel before things changed.

-Stockpiling soap, toothpaste, toilet paper and any other items that you are using every day is recommended as a common barter practice.
+Stockpiling soap, toothpaste, toilet paper and any other items that you are using every day is recommended as a typical barter practice.
 However, learning how to make your own soap or toothpaste will provide you with options when those supplies run out.
 People will always need these items and especially in a crisis when stores are closed.
 Some people suggest stockpiling things like diapers, baby wipes, diaper rash cream and what not.
 If there aren’t any young families in your area and if you are not located in a zone that is easily accessible, it will just be a waste of money.

 Suggested article: Prepping for your period – A sensitive topic for preppers

 Like it or not, vices rule this world.
 There will always be people craving for barter items such as alcohol, tobacco, caffeine and what not.
 Dealing with the pain of caffeine-withdrawal headaches is not a pleasant situation and it’s an extra concern you have to consider if coffee runs out.
 There will be people willing to trade food for alcohol.
 This is an addiction that many have without even realizing it.
 Condoms and other contraception items will also become valuable barter items and people will look for them when they require a moment of comfort.